-The telegram also indicated that the Pattersons planned to be gone for some time: Roth was instructed to rent out the Patterson home for at least nine months.
+The message also indicated that the Pattersons planned to be gone for some time: Roth was instructed to rent out the Patterson home for at least nine months.

 The telegram came into the Western Union office in Dallas via pay phone in an area near Love Field, possibly indicating that the couple was flying out of the area.
 However, the sender of the telegram was listed as “W.H.
 Patterson.”
 His middle name was Durrell.
 The mistake might have been made by the Western Union agent, of course.

 The manager Patterson wanted hired to oversee the operation in his absence was Doyle Kirkland, who was the self-admitted last person to see them alive.
 No evidence other than conspicuous behavior linked Kirkland or anyone else to the crime.
 He disappeared from the police radar after he moved from El Paso in the 1960s.

 In 1960 Sheriff Bob Bailey went to a resort town outside Mexico City, tracking down a rumor that the couple was seen there.
 He found some hotel workers who identified photographs of the Pattersons as a couple who stayed at the hotel for several months in 1957.
 However, there was no record of the Pattersons registering at the hotel and from there the case, for the most part, went cold until the mid-1980s, according to the El Paso Times when a witness came forward claiming to have seen blood and other signs of violence in the Patterson garage.